-Methane Soil Gas Testing is required by LADBS if your project is located within a Methane Zone.
-Methane Testing is an environmental engineering process that requires certification by the Los Angeles Department of Building and Safety (LADBS), and Professional Engineering Licensure by the State of California.
+LADBS requires Methane Soil Gas Testing is a requirement by LADBS if your project is located within a Methane Zone.
+Methane Testing is an environmental engineering process.
+Thus it involves certification by the Los Angeles Department of Building and Safety (LADBS).
+In addition with a Professional Engineering Licensure from the State of California.
 The Methane Test process must follow the LADBS Site Testing Standards for Methane.
-During the process of the conducting a methane test, several measurements are recorded and various locations, but the LADBS code requires the Methane Testing Agency to categorize the Methane Site Design Level based on the highest recorded concentration of Methane.
+During a methane test, records of several measurements and locations are made.
+Still, the LADBS code requires the Methane Testing Agency to categorize the Methane Site Design Level.
+Which bases on the highest recorded concentration of Methane.

-Sway Features has provided the below list of key questions that should be asked to all Methane Testing Consultants during the request of proposal for a Methane Test:
+Sway Features provides the below list of critical questions that should be asked to all Methane Testing Consultants during the request of the proposal for a Methane Test:

 Methane Soil Testing – What to Ask!